LLMs Prompted for Graphs: Hallucinations and Generative Capabilities: A LLM Hallucination Ranking Based on Output Graphs

-Benchmarks for measuring hallucinations are constituted of tens of thousand of prompts \cite{board,medmcqa}.
-They hence require a privileged access to the model, compared to web browser based prompting access.
-We here propose to sequentially prompt a LLM for just a handful of graphs from the graph atlas, and to average errors made regarding this reference under a single value (using the average error of graph edit distances).
+In this section, we continue to refer to RQ1 and we propose a dedicated metric which allows to rank LLMs based on their hallucination amplitude.
+On the other hand, benchmarks for measuring hallucinations are constituted by tens of thousand of prompts \cite{board,medmcqa} and they hence require a privileged access to the model, compared to web browser based prompting access.
+Here we propose to sequentially prompt a LLM for just a handful of graphs from the graph atlas, and to average errors made with respect to the reference under a single value (that is the average of graph edit distances).

-The graph atlas is composed by 1252 different graphs; in our experiment, we choose a resolution of $5$ graphs to be prompted, in particular the first $5$ connected graphs (namely graphs \#3,\#6,\#7,\#13 and \#15).
+The graph atlas is composed by $1,252$ different graphs.
+In our experiment, we choose a resolution of $5$ graphs to be prompted, in particular the first $5$ connected graphs (namely graphs \#3, \#6, \#7, \#13 and \#15).
 We then compute the exact edit distance of each of these ground truth graphs against their respective LLM output.
 We finally average these $5$ distances to obtain the final distance score for the queried LLM.
-We coin this distance the Graph Atlas Distance (GAD).
+We refer to this distance as the Graph Atlas Distance (GAD).

-We note that across all tested LLMs and for all datasets, an isomorphism solely occurred for gpt4o on graph atlas \#7 (a triangle graph) and \#13 (a star composed of 4 nodes).
-Regarding the weight we give to operation in the graph edit distance, we do not account for labels, but consider node/edge insertion/deletion each costing 1.
+We note that across all tested LLMs and for all datasets, an isomorphism solely occurred for gpt4o on graph atlas \#7 (a triangle graph) and \#13 (a star shaped graph composed of 4 nodes).
+The weight given to edit operations are as follows: we do not account for labels, but consider node/edge insertion/deletion, each costing 1.

 We compare against the Hallucination Leaderboard \cite{board}, a GitHub page ranking LLMs based on the amplitude of their hallucinations, using a dataset of 50k prompts.
-The rank of the ten tested graphs in common with the Hallucination Leaderboard are presented in Table \ref{table:rank}.
+The rank of the 10 tested graphs in common with the Hallucination Leaderboard is presented in Table \ref{table:rank}.